A Trench Periscope sighting attachment for the SMLE rifle

 the eye lens.

-Although the patent for this particular device was acquired early in the First World War, there then being a genuine need for such equipment, a similar unit had been offered to the military for assessment ten years earlier.
-This former device received a favourable report after trials, and the archives of the School of Infantry's Weapons Collection - to whose curator we are grateful for permission to replicate the material - contain the minutes of the relevant Proceedings of the Small Arms Committee.
+This earlier device received a favourable report after trials, and the archives of the School of Infantry's Weapons Collection - to whose curator we are grateful for permission to replicate the material - contain the minutes of the relevant Proceedings of the Small Arms Committee.
 Item number 103 (SIGHTS), of minute reference number 712, replicated below, details the report and conclusions.

 Confidential.

-PROCEEDINGS OF THE SMALL ARMS COMMITTEE.
+THE SMALL ARMS COMMITTEE.

 26th January 1903.